-For as long as I can remember I have always loved to write, the challenge of being given a new notebook and thinking: Hmm.
+For as long as I can remember I have always loved to write.
+The challenge of being given a new notebook and thinking: Hmm.
 Now, what can I fill this with?
-And normally that answer has been a story of some type.
+And normally that answer has been a story of some type!

 Where to next?

-Set in the present day, SUNSET tells the epic story across four books of a group of friends caught up in a war that is not theirs, and the changes it wreaks on them as they discover a wider universe.
-In the first book of the series they are kidnapped, the experience forging them with strong bonds which they will need in all they are to face; for even as they try to escape, the Earth itself is invaded by unknown forces.
-The successive books in the series trace their fortunes as they journey deeper into worlds of both war and hope.
+Set in the present day, SUNSET tells the epic story across four books of a group of friends caught up in a war that is not theirs.
+A story not just of war, but of the changes it wreaks on them as they discover a wider universe.
+In the first book of the series they are kidnapped, the experience forging them with strong bonds which they will need in all they are to face: for even as they try to escape, the Earth itself is invaded by unknown forces.
+Successive books in the series trace their fortunes as they journey deeper into the worlds of both war and hope.

-Status: All four books edited, looking for agent; blog here with more details
+Status: All four books edited, looking for agent; blog here with more details.

 - THE RESCUE YEAR